On different reliability standards in current mathematical research: Reviewing the peer review system: examples

 \begin{example} `Official' peer review standards include reasonable checking of novelty of results.
 However, I do not know any peer reviewed journal which requires submitted papers to be publicly available on arXiv.
 If a paper is not publicly available on arXiv, then I consider novelty of its results as not being reasonably checked, see Remark \ref{r:steps}.
 Observe that checking of novelty in the form putting a text on arXiv is necessary (although not sufficient) for a paper to be awarded with a {\it scientific prize} of the Moscow Mathematical Conference of High School Students, see \url{https://mccme.ru/mmks/index_eng.htm}. \end{example}

-\begin{example}[Handling of (a previous version of) \cite{Sk16} in Russian Math.
-Surveys] One of the referee reports misused the anonymous peer review system to promote an unreasonable opinion which does not withstand open discussion, see \cite[\S5]{Sk16}. {\it I am grateful} to Editor S. Shlosman for {\it publicly criticizing} in \cite{Sh18} the survey \cite{Sk16} because this allows to see that the criticism exists and is incompetent (see \cite[Remark 5.6]{Sk16}). {\it I am grateful} to the Editors for publication of \cite{Sk16} without correcting the passages criticized by S. Shlosman, and publishing S. Shlosman's criticism in the same volume \cite{Sh18}.
-This represents high standard of impartiality and freedom of scientific discussions maintained by the Editors. \end{example}
+\begin{example}[the report on handling of (a previous version of) \cite{Sk16} in Russian Math.
+Surveys] One of the referee reports misused the anonymous peer review system to promote an unreasonable opinion which does not withstand open discussion, see \cite[\S5]{Sk16}. {\it I am grateful} to Editor S. Shlosman for {\it publicly criticizing} in \cite{Sh18} the survey \cite{Sk16} because this allows to see that the criticism exists and is incompetent (see \cite[Remark 5.6]{Sk16}). {\it I am grateful} to the Editors for publication of \cite{Sk16} without correcting the passages criticized by S. Shlosman, and publishing S. Shlosman's criticism in the same volume \cite{Sh18}. \end{example}